thecodecrate/python-pipeline/tests/modular_fragmented_design.md

         WithPartial3,
         WithPartial2,
         WithPartial1,
         WithBase,             # Base class
         ImplementsInterface,  # Interface must be the last item ):
         ...
     ```

-7. **Composed Classes MUST BE empty**: The composed class and its interface should not contain any methods or attributes.
-It only serves to combine the base class and partial.
+7. **Composed Classes Must Be Empty**: The composed class and its interface should not contain any methods or attributes.
+They only serve to combine the base class and partials.
 If you need to add additional methods or attributes, consider creating a new partial.

     ```python
     # cat_interface.py